EnvelopSound/Earshot/README.md

 * Comment the production ```/webtools``` route and uncomment the local development ```/webtools``` route in ```nginx-rtmp/nginx.conf``` to proxy http://localhost/webtools requests to the React app running on port 3000.
 Now you can develop with all the benefits of Webpack hot reloading!

+Note: the default browser tab that yarn spawns (http://localhost:3000/webtools) will not work, since it looks for DASH files and nginx stats with a relative URL.
+Use http://localhost/webtools.

 ### Testing ###

 The ```rtmp-tester``` container spawns the nginx transcoder, uses ffmpeg to stream a 16 channel WAV file via RTMP, and checks for the presence of a DASH manifest file.
 To run it: